-- N. Extra Help Employee: An employee who performs Bargaining Unit work that is temporary in nature as a result of emergency, peak workloads, or substitution for other employees not exceeding seven (7) continuous months.
-Extra Help employees will be paid the respective wage scale of the classification worked as established pursuant to ARTICLE 19 (Wages) and APPENDIX A (Salary Schedules) of the Agreement, plus any overtime provided for under ARTICLE 25 (Overtime) of the Agreement and any shift differential provided for under ARTICLE 24.B (shift differential) of the Agreement.
-No additional wages, pay, or benefits established for employees under this Agreement will be due to Extra Help employees except as provided for by statute. - O. Union: Shall mean the following:
+M. Extra Help Employee: An employee who performs Bargaining Unit work that is temporary in nature as a result of emergency, peak workloads, or substitution for other employees not exceeding seven (7) continuous months.
+Extra Help employees will be paid the respective wage scale of the classification worked as established pursuant to ARTICLE 19 (Wages), plus any overtime provided for under ARTICLE 25 (Overtime) of the Agreement and any shift differential provided for under ARTICLE 24.B (shift differential) of the Agreement.
+No additional wages, pay, or benefits established for employees under this Agreement will be due to Extra Help employees except as provided for by statute.

+N. Union: Will mean the following: